Definition of Macedonian in English:

 - Like most Slavonic languages, Macedonian is written in the Cyrillic alphabet.

-4The language of ancient Macedonia, possibly a dialect of Greek.
+2.1The language of ancient Macedonia, probably a dialect of Greek.

 - Entering the lecture hall, Maridakis asked a question in Greek, to be sharply told that speaking in Macedonian was not welcome.